Are you looking to buy the best pens for writing?

 Before you choose an expensive writing pen, consider how you hold it.
 This way, you can buy one that’s within budget and doesn’t leave too many marks on your fingers.

 (An aside for writers on a budget: if you want to save money on writing apps and tools check out my Grammarly coupon)

 Why Do You Need a Pen?

-Although writing notes on phones or computers is common, many writers prefer the simplicity of pens.
+Although writing notes on phones and computers is common, many writers prefer the simplicity of pens.
 They don’t need a better computer, Wi-Fi password, or screen protector.

-I use expensive pens at home and cheaper pens on the go in case I lose them.
+A fine pen is ideal for writing a thank you note.
+And fountain pens are just fun to use.
+I use expensive pens and writing instruments at home and cheaper pens on the go in case I lose them.